rust-lang/async-book/src/02_execution/02_future.md

 {{#include ../../examples/02_02_future_trait/src/lib.rs:socket_read}}
 ```

-This model of `Future`s allows for composing together multiple asynchronous
+This model of `Futures` allows for composing together multiple asynchronous
 operations without needing intermediate allocations.
 Running multiple futures
 at once or chaining futures together can be implemented via allocation-free
 state machines, like this: